A port city with a colorful history and a strategic location on the Kanmon Straits

-Shimonoseki's history has been peppered with battles for control of the narrow Kanmon Straits.
+Shimonoseki's history is filled with battles that took place in the narrow Kanmon Straits.
 One battle in 1185 determined the dominance of the Minamoto clan in Japan, ushering in 700 years of samurai rule.
 The Akama Jingu is dedicated to the child Emperor who died in this battle.

 Another in 1863 created an international incident when the warlike lord of Choshu domain (former Yamaguchi Prefecture) briefly blocked the straits to foreign ships.
 The Mori were defeated in 1864.